Skip to main content

 Subject-specific Knowledge:

-• By the end of the module students will be familiar with core philosophical questions arising in the natural and social sciences, will understand proposed answers to those questions, and will know the main arguments for and against those proposals.
+• By the end of the module students will be familiar with core philosophical questions arising in and around contemporary science, will understand proposed answers to those questions, and will know the main arguments for and against those proposals.

 Subject-specific Skills: